-In this blog post, we examine and debunk three resurrection theories that have been put forth to discredit Christ.
+In this post we examine and debunk three resurrection theories developed by skeptics.

 Some critics have suggested that the apostles only convinced themselves they saw visions of Jesus because they were mentally distraught over His death.
 Others speculate that people were able to interact with Jesus after His crucifixion because He hadn’t really died.
 Still others postulate that Jesus’ disciples made up the resurrection, just because they could.
 Let’s examine, in more detail, these resurrection theories to see if they hold any merit.

 The Swoon Theory (also called the Resuscitation Theory)

 The Swoon Theory, first proposed in 1828 by H. E. G. Paulus, a German theologian and critic of the Bible, claims that Jesus did not die.
 Rather, suggested Paulus, Jesus merely fainted on the cross, from pain, shock, and loss of blood.
 Jesus was then mistakenly buried alive.

 Let’s back up a second and go over the known historical facts of the resurrection:

 >> Jesus was beaten to bloody shreds by the whip used by the Roman guards.

 >> Jesus was so weak after His torture that He couldn’t carry the patibulum of His cross to the crucifixion site.

 >> Jesus had spikes driven through His wrists and feet and hung bleeding for six hours.